 It often surprising to me to find developers who don’t spend time improving their craft.
-In reading the book The Clean Coder: A Code of Conduct for Professional Programmers (Robert C. Martin Series It states,
+In reading the book The Clean Coder: A Code of Conduct for Professional Programmers by Uncle Bob It states:

 Practicing is what you do when you aren’t getting paid.
 You do it so you will be paid, and paid well.